 The legacy of Biffalo in all his/its incarnations.

-Starting in the Pokemon Crystal commentary, anytime someone is interrupted by a phone call or some other third party (usually happens to Ted), the group thinks that the Pokemon Fan Club President is on the phone, rambling about his Rapidash.
+Starting in the Pokemon Crystal commentary, anytime someone is interrupted by a phone call or some other third party (usually happens to Ted), the group (mainly Ryan,) pretends that the Pokemon Fan Club President is harassing him on the phone, rambling about his Rapidash.

 In the Symphony of the Night commentary, whenever something doesn't make sense, Johnny says it's ok cause "This castle is a creature of chaos, it may take many incarnations."

-Ted also naming the Pokemon he catches and intends to use during a Pokemon playthrough after various members of Brainscratch Commentaries.
+Ted naming the Pokemon he catches and intends to use during a Pokemon playthrough after various members of the group.

 It should be noted that every time he does this, Johnny gets pissed off.